krzyb5081/Vue-Shop-Client/README.md

 # vue-shop-client
-Client side shop website for server side shop made with spring.
+Client side shop website for Java shop made with Spring.
 Website made with bootstrap and vue.js